This module covers the following topics:

 - For cancellations up to 1 week before the start date a full refund will be given.

-- For cancellations between 1 week and 1 day before the start date a 50% refund will be given.
+- For cancellations between 1 week and the published closing date a 50% refund will be given.
 If someone else can take your place on the module, a full refund will be provided.

 - Refunds cannot be given after the published closing date.